VFed-SSD: Towards Practical Vertical Federated Advertising: Experiments

 In the setting of local serving, our focal point is the performance of the active party and its improvement achieved by other methods.
 We evaluate all methods by the absolute AUC improvement over the vanilla local model.
-As shown in Table \ref{tab:vkd_result}, our method significantly improves the local performance with \textbf{0.89\%}, \textbf{1.23\%} and \textbf{0.47\%} over three datasets, respectively.
+As shown in Figure \ref{tab:vkd_result}, our method significantly improves the local performance with \textbf{0.89\%}, \textbf{1.23\%} and \textbf{0.47\%} over three datasets, respectively.
 The superior performance gives us a sufficient reason to replace the local vanilla model as the student model to conduct online serving.
 Notice that, the gap between ``Local-SD'' and ``VFL'' is natural, as the set of available features for local models is significantly smaller than for the federated model, as depicted in the middle part of Table \ref{tab:dataset}.
 We also conducted an ablation study to test the efficacy of the two components of our method.
-As shown in Table \ref{tab:vkd_result}, both ''Local-SD'' and ''Local-MPD'' significantly outperform the local baseline, but are weaker than ''Local-SSD''.
-This suggests that the two components are efficient and can achieve better performance when combined.
-Thus we answered question \textbf{Q3}.
+As shown in Figure \ref{tab:vkd_result}, both ''Local-SD'' and ''Local-MPD'' significantly outperform the local baseline, but are weaker than ''Local-SSD''.
+This suggests that the two components are both efficient.
+Thus we answered question \textbf{Q2}.